rnagarajan1/MSDSCaseStudy/Analysis/CaseStudy01.md

 ![](CaseStudy01_files/figure-html/Scatter-1.png)<!-- -->

-Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.
+Based on the scatter plot above there seems to be some relationship between the bitterness and alcohol content of the beer.
+We can clearly see from the scatter plot that as the bitterness increases the alcohol content also increased, the plot shows a positive upward movement.